Buddhist Funeral Traditions, Customs, and Beliefs

 - Funeral Attire.
 Family of the bereaved will typically wear simple and casual white clothes, while guests of the funeral may wear black.
 If you are uncertain about attire, you are encouraged to ask the family of the deceased before attending the funeral.

 - Funeral Hymns.
 Chanting may be lead by monks, friends and family of the bereaved, or designated funeral leaders.

 - Eulogies.
 Monks or friends and family may be asked to perform sermons at the funeral service.

 - Funeral Flowers.
 It is common to send funeral flowers to the family or directly to the funeral home.
-It is not recommended to bring flowers to the funeral or to send food.
+It is not recommended to bring flowers to the funeral, contributions, or other gifts to the service.

 What other traditions or mourning customs should I be aware of?

 Buddhists have many rituals and customs surrounding death, many of which attendees to a funeral won't need to concern themselves with.

 - *Kamidana-fuji: A household shrine.
 This shrine is used by Buddhists for 35 days after a death has occurred and is meant to purify the home.

 - *Kakejiku: A picture.
 This picture is usually hung and is meant to be a place where the soul of the decased will eventually arrive.

 - *Announcing the death: Some Buddhists will notify their neighbors and hang an announcement on the front door of their home.